SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image17.png)

-To visualize the contact card in the object pages header, you need to add an additional annotation.\
+To visualize the contact card in the Object Pages header, you need to add an additional annotation.\
 Open file **app/annotation.cds** and locate section **begin of header facet enhancement**.\
 (17) Enter the following code: